PrisonTeam/Prison/docs/prison_docs_100_setting_up_auto_configure.md

 Use your feet - seriously ;)
 - Stand where you want the mine.
 Or if it is a void world, fly to the position.
-- `/mines set area <mineName> feet`
+- `/mines set area <mineName> feet 20 7`
-- This will create a 1x1x1 mine located at your feet.
-It will include the liner.
+- This will initially create a 1x1x1 mine located at your feet along with the liner.
+- The keyword `feet` identifies that the coordinates for the location of the mine is based upon your feet location.
+- The first number, 20, is used to expand the walls by 20 blocks in all directions.
+The result will be a mine with a width of 41 and a depth of 41 blocks.
+- The second number, 7, indicates the increase of the bottom of the mine.
+The result will be a mine with a depth of 8 blocks (1 block for the initial size, plus 8 more).

+This one command actually runs the next two commands automatically:

 - `/mines set size <mineName> wall 20`